Toyota Mark II: North America

-Third generation: Toyota Mark II (X30, X40; 1976–1980)
+Third generation (X30, X40; 1976)

-The third generation was introduced with a more upscale, European type design.
-The lines are a combination of the previous generation's American styling with a British-looking front end, while demonstrating a new corporate Toyota appearance with the larger S80 series Crown.
+The third generation was introduced with a more upscale, European-type design.
+The lines combine the previous generation's American styling with a British-looking front end rather than using the new corporate Toyota appearance as seen on the larger S80 series Crown.
 This model generation was amongst the last cars to feature the Toyopet brand name, which was dropped in 1980.
-The Toyopet name continued to be used for the dealership network in Japan, however.
-The Grande trim was added to models with six-cylinder engines.
-This generation continued to offer Japanese buyers an alternative to the Nissan Laurel sedan, and the new Nissan Bluebird based Nissan Maxima in North America, with the new Chaser as an alternative to the Nissan Skyline in Japan.
-The Mark II was split into two other sedans so that they could sell different versions of the Mark II at the multiple dealerships Toyota had established in the 1970s.
+The name continued to be used for the Japanese Toyopet Store dealership.
+This generation continued to offer Japanese buyers a competitor to the Nissan Laurel sedan, with the new Chaser intended as an alternative to the Nissan Skyline in Japan.